xinshuzou/xinshuzou92.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Xinshu graduated with a Bachelor degree in Material Science and Engineering from Nanjing University of Aeronautics and Astronautics in 2015; then took a joint Master program in Optical Engineering from  China and the China Academy of Engineering Physics and the University of Science and Technology in the next 3 years.
+I graduated with a Bachelor degree in Material Science and Engineering from Nanjing University of Aeronautics and Astronautics in 2015; then took a joint Master program in Optical Engineering from  China and the China Academy of Engineering Physics and the University of Science and Technology in the next 3 years.
 During 2018–2022, he worked as a PhD candidate in the School of Material Science and Engineering at Shanghai Jiao Tong University.
 After that, he moved to work as a PhD researcher in the Department of Structural Engineering at the Norwegian University of Science and Technology.

-Xinshu is familiar with the operation of equipment that was used to characterize structure and properties in my daily research work such as STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, FIB and I am good at analysing TEM, STEM, SEM images of nanomaterials and bridging understanding of properties of nanomaterials with their nanostructure at the atomic level.
+I am familiar with the operation of equipment that was used to characterize structure and properties in my daily research work such as STEM, HRTEM, SEM, XRD, FT-IR, Raman, AFM, UV-vis-NIR, FIB and I am good at analysing TEM, STEM, SEM images of nanomaterials and bridging understanding of properties of nanomaterials with their nanostructure at the atomic level.

-His current research interest including developing and evaluating anti-hydrate and anti-icing surfaces with both deposition-supressing and super-low adhesion properties.
+My current research interest including developing and evaluating anti-hydrate and anti-icing surfaces with both deposition-supressing and super-low adhesion properties.
 I have published more than 16 co-authored papers at international journal.

 # 🔥 News